Post-Operative Atelectasis

 The diagnosis of atelectasis is typically clinical, especially in the post-operative patient who has developed respiratory symptoms within 24hrs of surgery.

-A CXR can reveal small areas of airway collapse (Fig. 3).
+A plain film chest radiograph (CXR) can reveal small areas of airway collapse (Fig. 3).
 If inconclusive and warranting further investigation, CT imaging can have good sensitivity in identifying airway collapse and reduced airway volume (although they are rarely performed for such an indication).

 Fig 2 - Chest x-ray, demonstrating atelectasis in the patient's right lower lobe